 One famous story about him was that he stepped in to defend a disfigured man who was blamed for causing a severe drought in 639 BCE because he was born with his face looking into the sky all the time.
 According to the charges, this meant that heaven refused to let any rain fall to prevent all the water from flowing into the poor guy’s nostrils!

-If that weren’t sufficient, Confucius goes on to lambast Zang in Chapter 14 of Book 15 for stealing the position a fellow minister called Liuxia Hui (柳下惠) even though he knew had great ability.
+If that weren’t sufficient, Confucius goes on to lambast Zang in 15.14 for stealing the position of a fellow minister called Liuxia Hui (柳下惠) even though he knew had great ability.

 Confucius said: “Zang Wenzhong kept a tortoise in a house featuring pillars patterned with mountains and posts above the rafters decorated with duckweed motifs.
 What does this say of his wisdom?”